juiceqa/Katalon_CBT_Screenshots/README.md

 Select your newly created folder from the Katalon Studio New Project Set-Up screen.

+### Import Project Settings Template:

+Click the Green *"Download or Clone"* button at the top of this page and select *"Download Zip"*

+Unzip the file and put the Alkermes-United-For-Schizophrenia-Website folder on your Desktop.

+Re-open Katalon Studio and Click File > Import Settings from the top nav

+Select the Alkermes-United-For-Schizophrenia-Website folder and click *OKAY.*

 ### Set Up CrossBrowserTesting Integration and Additional Project Settings: